barbagroup/cuIBM/README.md

 cuIBM - A GPU-based Immersed Boundary Method code
 =================================================

-*Updated: May 6th, 2014*
+*Updated: June 9th, 2014*

+**ATTENTION: cuIBM has moved to [GitHub](https://github.com/cusplibrary/cusplibrary).
+Please take note of the new address and download the repository from there.
+However, we will continue to push changes to both repositories and keep them synchronised.**

-Currently, cuIBM runs only on Linux and has been tested on Ubuntu 12.04.
-It is not supported on Windows and Mac OS X.
+Currently, cuIBM runs only on Unix-based systems and has been tested on Ubuntu 12.04.
+It is not supported on Windows.

 Installation instructions
 -------------------------